KevinCCplusplus/SimplePasswordManager/README.txt

 *Code Refactoring: Refactor the codebase to improve readability, maintainability, and adhere to best practices.

-*Enhanced Password Storage: Implement more advanced password storage techniques, such as salting and hashing, to enhance security.
- UI Improvements: Enhance the user interface for better usability and aesthetics.
+ *UI Improvements: Enhance the user interface for better usability and aesthetics.

 Installation